ArianFarzin/Todo-List/README.md

 Navigate to the project directory: cd todo-list
 Open index.html in your browser:
-# On Windows
-start index.html

-# On Mac
-open index.html

-# On Linux
-xdg-open index.html
 💡 Usage
 Type your task in the input field
 Click the Add button or press Enter to add the task